Corporate Social Responsibility

 People-driven performance

-Dassault Aviation is a leader that has remained true to its founding family spirit.
 Our strength lies in the individual and collective performance of our people and in their passion for aerospace.
+Over the course of 2023, we hired some 2,000 people, including more than 200 apprentices.

-Employee ambassadors work with students to familiarize them with the Group and its activities.
-We have been ranked in the top three most popular manufacturing company among engineering students and graduates, according to an Epoka/Harris Interactive survey.
+In addition, we were ranked in the top three most popular manufacturing companies among students and graduates, according to an Epoka/Harris Interactive survey.

 Environmental footprint management

-We are actively involved in applied research programs: Sesar and Clean Aviation (previously Clean Sky) at the European level, as well as France’s civil aviation research council (Corac).
-Our work is focused on cutting fuel consumption by reducing aircraft drag and weight, or by optimizing flight paths.
+We are actively involved in the European Clean Aviation initiative, as well as in France’s civil aviation research council (Corac).
+Our work is focused particularly on cutting fuel consumption by reducing aircraft drag, as well as by the use of SAF.

-We are one of the 300 European companies that have achieved the greatest reductions according to the Financial Times’s Europe’s Climate Leaders 2022 listing.
+We are one of the European companies that have achieved the greatest reductions according to the Financial Times’s Europe’s Climate Leaders 2023 ranking.

 The circular economy